High-tech small van with high payloads and lots of options

 In fact, you may develop a sense of deja vu if you’ve already read about the 2019 Citroen Berlingo van and Peugeot Partner van.
-Nonetheless, this review specifically covers the Vauxhall Combo, detailing all its best bits, the less good areas, and what makes it stand out.
+Nonetheless, this review specifically covers the Vauxhall Combo van, detailing all its best bits, the less good areas, and what makes it stand out.

-Capable of carrying nearly 1,000kg (1.0 tonne) in its most up-to-date specification, and available with high-tech features, including a system that warns you if the van is overloaded, Vauxhall has high hopes for the new Combo and so far it seems to be selling very well.
+Capable of carrying nearly 1,000kg (1.0 tonne) in its most up-to-date specification, and available with high-tech features, including a system that warns you if the van is overloaded, this is a very modern van.

 With load volume and fuel economy that also aims to impress, could this be the Combo to finally take the small van fight to the bestselling Ford Transit Connect?
 Other rivals include the Renault Kangoo and the Volkswagen Caddy.

 What is this Vauxhall Combo Cargo based on?